 what is ingleton waterfall trail

 The trail is maintained by the woodlands trust and consists of a number of stunning waterfalls all with suitable viewing spots and fantastic photo opportunities!
+Who’d of thought you’d be able to get so close to nature and experience such beautiful scenery in Yorkshire!

 The trail is fairly easy for anyone with a basic level of fitness and usually takes around 2.5 hours to complete.
 The walk starts in the car park and finished in the village or Ingleton.
 You’ll see some beutiful wildlife, rare plants and of course the powerfull waterfalls that make this hike so special;